Ezequiel Duran Player Props: Rangers vs. Athletics

-Ezequiel Duran -- 1-for-5 with a double and three RBI in his last game -- will be in action for the Texas Rangers versus the Oakland Athletics, with JP Sears on the mound, on April 21 at 8:05 PM ET.
+Ezequiel Duran -- 1-for-2 in his last game -- will be in action for the Texas Rangers against the Oakland Athletics, with Shintaro Fujinami on the mound, on April 22 at 7:05 PM ET.

-In his last game, he racked up three RBI (going 1-for-5 with a double) against the Royals.
+He had a one-hit performance in his previous game (1-for-2) against the Athletics.

 Ezequiel Duran Game Info & Props vs. the Athletics